IoTivity-Lite

 Parameters

-[in]resourcethe resource to make public
+resourcethe resource to make public (cannot be NULL)

 See also